 What do I hope to gain from achieving this goal?

 If I don’t achieve my goal, what will happen?

-What 3 attributes do I value the most and how do they relate to my goal?
+What three attributes do I value the most, and how do they relate to my goal?

 Based on your answers to the questions above you are going to come up with a value statement.
 A value statement expresses the personal importance of achieving your goal.
 Why is it of value to you?
 How does it relate to your sense of fulfillment, your beliefs and the big picture of your life?
-You’re going to write a 3-4 sentence value statement next to where you wrote down your goal this month.
+You’re going to write a three to four line value statement next to where you wrote down your goal this month.

 The purpose of this is to understand your goal from a multidimensional level rather than “I want this because I think it will make me happy.”
 When you understand what your happiness is rooted in and what truly makes you feel fulfilled you will set better goals for yourself.

 Develop consistent action

 We all know that dedication is a key ingredient in achieving anything.
 Step 6 is developing consistent commitment and effort.
 This is the hardest component of achieving a goal.
 I struggle with consistency more than I struggle with anything else.
 Where there is a goal, there is an excuse waiting to pull you away from that goal and drop you into the inconsistency loop.
 I’ve noticed with my goals, as soon as something breaks my pattern it is 10x harder to get back that motivation and get on track again.

 I’ve developed a few tricks to keep myself accountable: